-Actuarial Cost Method Entry age

-Amortization Method Level percentage of payroll, closed

-Remaining Amortization Period 18.9 years (based on contribution rate calculated in
+Actuarial Cost Method Entry age Amortization Method Level percentage of payroll, closed Remaining Amortization Period 18.1 years (based on contribution rate calculated in 12/31/2022 valuation) Asset Valuation Method 5-year smoothed market Inflation 2.50% Salary Increases Varies by age and service.

-12/31/2021 valuation)

-Asset Valuation Method 5-year smoothed market

-Inflation 2.50%

-Salary Increases Varies by age and service.
 4.7% average over career including inflation.
 Investment Rate of Return 7.50%, net of administrative and investment expenses, including inflation.

-Retirement AgeMembers who are elgible for service retirement are assumed to commence receiving benefit payments based on age.
+Retirement Age Members who are elgible for service retirement are assumed to commence receiving benefit payments based on age.
 The average age at service retirement for recent retirees is 61.

-Mortality 135% of the Pub-2010 General Retirees Table for males and

-120% of the Pub-2010 General Retirees Table for females, both projected with 100% of the MP-2021 Ultimate Scale after reflected

-Changes in Assumptions and Methods

-Reflected in the Schedule of Employer Contributions 2015: New inflation, mortality and other assumptions were reflected.

-2017: New mortality assumptions were reflected.

-2019: New inflation, mortality and other assumptions were

-Changes in Plan Provisions Reflected

-in the Schedule of Employer

-Contributions

-2015: No changes in plan provisions were reflected in the

-schedule.

-2016: No changes in plan provisions were reflected in the

-schedule.

-2017: New annuity purchase rates were reflected for benefits

-earned after 2017.

-2018-2021: No changes in plan provisions were reflected in

-the schedule.
+Mortality 135% of the Pub-2010 General Retirees Table for males and 120% of the Pub-2010 General Retirees Table for females, both projected with 100% of the MP-2021 Ultimate Scale after 2010.
+Changes in Assumptions and Methods Reflected in the Schedule of 2015: New inflation, mortality and other assumptions were reflected.
+Employer Contributions 2017: New mortality assumptions were reflected.
+2019: New inflation, mortality and other assumptions were reflected.
+2022: New investment return and inflation assumptions were reflected.
+Changes in Plan Provisions Reflected in the Schedule of Employer Contributions 2015: No changes in plan provisions were reflected in the schedule.
+Contributions 2016: No changes in plan provisions were reflected in the schedule.
+2017: New annuity purchase rates were reflected for benefits earned after 2017.
+2018-2022: No changes in plan provisions were reflected in the schedule.